 It was about 2000 to 2500 years ago, during the Iron Age.
 That’s about all we know about these stone jars, carved in boulders found locally.

-Archaeologists can only guess what they they were made for, and no hypothesis is today more widely accepted than another.
-It is supposed that they were related to funeral rituals, but again there is no way to be sure.
+Archaeologists can only guess what they they were made for, and no hypothesis is today absolutely confirmed.
+However, the most widely accepted theory is that the jars were related to funeral rituals, because a few remains of human bones were found in some of the jars during archaeological investigations.
+But there is no way to be really sure.

 What we call the Plain of Jars actually is an really big archaeological region.
 No less than 90 jar sites have been recorded, but only the sites 1, 2 and 3 are open to visitors.
 Why?
 They are the only sites that were properly cleaned up from mines.